TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 But as Josee said this, her mind began forming plans.

-'_...I can't do this myself all the time.
+'...I can't do this myself all the time.
 Therefore i need a fuel source.
 Coal?
 Hmmm...
 These lands aren't rich in coal.
 Maybe i can import oil from the eastern dessert.
 Wait, magic is readily accessible.
-Fire runes can definitely solve the problem but it requires mana stone_'
+Fire runes can definitely solve the problem but it requires mana stone'

-'_...
+'...
 But.... hmmm...I know a way to gather a LOT of mana stone.
 It wouldn't be an issue.
-Therefore, i just need to find a runic master_'
+Therefore, i just need to find a runic master'

 "...
 Schulga, when will this friend of yours respond?"